Managed services: Definitions

+The managed services model has been useful in the private sector, notably among Fortune 500 companies, with potential future applications in government.

 History and evolution

 The evolution of MSP started in the 1990s with the emergence of application service providers (ASPs) who helped pave the way for remote support for IT infrastructure.
 From the initial focus of remote monitoring and management of servers and networks, the scope of an MSP's services expanded to include mobile device management, managed security, remote firewall administration and security-as-a-service, and managed print services.
 Around 2005, Karl W. Palachuk, Amy Luby, Founder of Managed Service Provider Services Network acquired by High Street Technology Ventures, and Erick Simpson, founder of Managed Services Provider University, were the first advocates and the pioneers of the managed services business model.

 The first books on the topic of managed services: Service Agreements for SMB Consultants: A Quick-Start Guide to Managed Services and The Guide to a Successful Managed Services Practice were published in 2006 by Palachuk and Simpson, respectively.
 Since then, the managed services business model has gained ground among enterprise-level companies.
 As the value-added reseller (VAR) community evolved to a higher level of services, it adapted the managed service model and tailored it to SMB companies.

 In the new economy, IT manufacturers are currently moving away from a "box-shifting" resale to a more customized, managed service offering.
 In this transition, the billing and sales processes of intangible managed services, appear as the main challenges for traditional resellers.

 The global managed services market is expected to grow from an estimated $342.9 Billion in 2020 to $410.2 Billion by 2027, representing a CAGR of 2.6%.